Inter Parfums (NASDAQ:IPAR) Updates FY 2021 Earnings Guidance

 Inter Parfums (NASDAQ:IPAR) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $1.950-$1.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.720.
 The company issued revenue guidance of $750 million-$750 million, compared to the consensus revenue estimate of $714.19 million.

-Inter Parfums (NASDAQ:IPAR) last announced its quarterly earnings results on Monday, August 9th.
-The company reported $0.71 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.55 by $0.16.
-The firm had revenue of $207.57 million for the quarter, compared to the consensus estimate of $207.59 million.
-Inter Parfums had a net margin of 10.87% and a return on equity of 11.69%.
-The business’s quarterly revenue was up 319.3% compared to the same quarter last year.
-During the same quarter last year, the firm posted ($0.10) EPS.
-As a group, research analysts predict that Inter Parfums will post 1.95 EPS for the current year.
+Inter Parfums (NASDAQ:IPAR) last issued its earnings results on Monday, August 9th.
+The company reported $0.71 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.55 by $0.16.
+The business had revenue of $207.57 million for the quarter, compared to analysts’ expectations of $207.59 million.
+Inter Parfums had a return on equity of 11.69% and a net margin of 10.87%.
+The business’s revenue for the quarter was up 319.3% compared to the same quarter last year.
+During the same period in the previous year, the firm posted ($0.10) EPS.
+On average, research analysts forecast that Inter Parfums will post 1.95 earnings per share for the current year.

-IPAR has been the topic of a number of research reports.
-Zacks Investment Research downgraded shares of Inter Parfums from a strong-buy rating to a hold rating and set a $76.00 price objective on the stock. in a report on Tuesday, June 22nd.
-TheStreet raised shares of Inter Parfums from a c+ rating to a b rating in a report on Tuesday, May 11th.
-BWS Financial raised their price objective on shares of Inter Parfums from $80.00 to $100.00 and gave the stock a buy rating in a report on Wednesday, August 11th.
-Finally, Citigroup raised their price objective on shares of Inter Parfums from $78.00 to $84.00 and gave the stock a neutral rating in a report on Wednesday, August 11th.
-Four analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has an average rating of Hold and a consensus target price of $79.20.
+Several brokerages have recently weighed in on IPAR.
+BWS Financial boosted their target price on Inter Parfums from $80.00 to $100.00 and gave the stock a buy rating in a report on Wednesday, August 11th.
+Citigroup boosted their target price on Inter Parfums from $78.00 to $84.00 and gave the stock a neutral rating in a report on Wednesday, August 11th.
+TheStreet upgraded Inter Parfums from a c+ rating to a b rating in a report on Tuesday, May 11th.
+Finally, Zacks Investment Research cut Inter Parfums from a strong-buy rating to a hold rating and set a $76.00 price objective on the stock. in a report on Tuesday, June 22nd.
+Four investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock has an average rating of Hold and a consensus price target of $79.20.

-A hedge fund recently raised its stake in Inter Parfums stock.
-Morgan Stanley grew its stake in shares of Inter Parfums, Inc. (NASDAQ:IPAR) by 178.6% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 139,468 shares of the company’s stock after buying an additional 89,404 shares during the period.
-Morgan Stanley owned 0.44% of Inter Parfums worth $10,042,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-54.23% of the stock is owned by institutional investors.
+An institutional investor recently raised its position in Inter Parfums stock.
+Morgan Stanley boosted its holdings in Inter Parfums, Inc. (NASDAQ:IPAR) by 178.6% during the second quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 139,468 shares of the company’s stock after acquiring an additional 89,404 shares during the period.
+Morgan Stanley owned 0.44% of Inter Parfums worth $10,042,000 at the end of the most recent reporting period.
+54.23% of the stock is owned by institutional investors and hedge funds.

 Inter Parfums, Inc engages in the business of manufacturing, marketing, and distributing wide array of fragrances and related products.
 It operates through the European Based Operations and United States Based Operations segments.
 The European Based Operations segment conducts primarily in France.
 The United States Based Operations segment includes the sale of prestige brand name fragrances.